mkm29/valet/README.md

 - **Level control**: Debug logs only shown when debug mode is enabled
 - **Integration**: Logs include trace/span IDs when telemetry is enabled
 - **Performance**: Zero-allocation logging in hot paths
+- **Automatic flushing**: Logger buffers are automatically flushed on program exit to prevent log loss

 ## Installation